WHAT YOU CAN DO

 6) Write to the mainstream media.
 You can do letters to the editor (usually 200 words) and/or opinion pieces (700-900 words).

 7) Start your own group or join an existing organization that works for justice.
 Simply search/google your city with the word activism plus Palestine or any other subject that interests you to identify candidates.

 8) Join the Palestine Institute for Biodiversity and Sustainability, International Solidarity Movement, the Ecumenical Accompaniment Program (EAPPI), Christian Peace Maker Team, PeaceCorps, or other groups doing work in the areas of need

 9) Develop close working relationship with progressive parties and groups in your country.

 10) Network and enhance groups working on sanctions and suspension of aid (especially military) to oppressive regimes such as Israel, Saudi Arabia, and Egypt.

 11) Lobby.
-This is done individually or by supporting/joining one or more of the many groups doing it, e.g. Council for the National Interest, Citizens For Fair Legislation, American Arab Anti-Discrimination Committee, Center for Policy Analysis on Palestine, and American Association for Palestinian Equal Rights (http://www.aaper.org/).
+This is done individually or by supporting/joining one or more of the many groups doing it, e.g. Council for the National Interest, American Muslims for Palestine, Citizens For Fair Legislation, American Arab Anti-Discrimination Committee, Center for Policy Analysis on Palestine, and American Association for Palestinian Equal Rights (http://www.aaper.org/).

 12) Hold a teach-in, seminar, or public dialogue.
 This is straightforward: you need to decide venue, speakers, and do publicity.
 This can be facilitated through such groups as Palestine Media Watch which have speakers bureaus.